-The secretary of state shall also provide to the public free of charge a bulk data download file of the contribution information contained in all campaign finance disclosure statements submitted up to the present, complete with annotation of amended information.
+The secretary of state shall also provide to the public free of charge a bulk data download file of the contribution information contained in all campaign finance disclosure statements submitted after January 1, 2018, complete with annotation of amended information.
 This file shall be offered in an open, platform independent, and machine readable format that when appropriate displays information in an itemized and non-duplicated manner.
-The same shall be provided, but in a separate file for the contribution information contained in all timely contribution disclosure statements submitted up to the present
+The same shall be provided, but in a separate file, for the contribution information contained in all timely contribution disclosure statements submitted up to the present.

-28. Section 30.
-That Chapter 12-27 be amended by adding thereto a new section to read as follows:
+Section 31.
+That chapter 12-27 be amended by adding thereto a NEW SECTION to read as follows: